vandergus/srozum-camera-tester-wiki/Home.md

 ## Features

+- Measures actual exposure at the film plane, which allows to test fully automatic, aperture or shutter priority cameras.
 - Measures exposure time at the center of a frame of simple (leaf) and focal plane shutters of 35mm and Medium Format (6x6 or 6x45 using adapter) cameras.
-  - For leaf shutters of size #00 and #0 calculates estimated effective speed according to efficiency curve.
+  - In version 2.7 only: For leaf shutters of size #00 and #0 calculates estimated effective speed according to efficiency curve.
 - Measures timings of focal plane shutters with curtains traveling vertically or horizontally.
   - Results can be represented in a few different ways to help you detect different flaws in a shutter operation, such as curtains capping or tapering, uneven travel speed, etc.
   - Automatically re-calculates curtains travel time according to selected frame width or height.